dawn to dusk triple challenge

 What bike do I need and what mechanical support will there be?

 The route is a mixture of terrain with approx three quarters off road on single and double track trails, and the other quarter on road.
 It has been designed with gravel bikes in mind but would equally be ridable on a cross country/hard tail/short travel mountain bike, although it would be slower on a mountain bike.

 There will be a bike mechanic on hand at the event briefing and on the day to deal with any urgent repairs.

-Kayak experience is not necessary for this challenge.
-Your team of four will use two-seater sit-on-top kayaks.
-The kayaks, paddles and buoyancy aids are provided and we also have qualified kayaking instructors to brief and help you out if needed.
+Canoe experience is not necessary for this challenge.
+Your team of four will use two-seater open canoes.
+The canoes, paddles and buoyancy aids are provided and we also have qualified canoeing instructors to brief and help you out if needed.